oyanzhi/tp/docs/UserGuide.md

 Format: `star CLIENT_INDEX`

 * Stars the client at the specified `CLIENT_INDEX`.
-* The index refers to the index number shown in the displayed client list.
+* The client index refers to the index number shown in the displayed client list.
-* The indices **must be positive integers** 1, 2, 3, …​
+* The client index **must be positive integers** 1, 2, 3, …​
-* Only one client can be archived at a time.
+* Only one client can be starred at a time.

 Examples:

-* `list` followed by `star 1` archives the 1st client in the list
+* `list` followed by `star 1` stars the 1st client in the list
-* `list` followed by `star 2` archives the 2nd client in the list
+* `list` followed by `star 2` stars the 2nd client in the list

 <box type="tip" seamless>